rcmdnk/vim_ahk/README.md

 (e.g. `XXX's OneNote`) will be included.
 If you set `VimSetTitleMatchMode` as 3, only the exact title of `OneNote` will be included.

-Note: It may not work on OneNote.
+It may not work on OneNote.
 OneNote may have a window name like **User's Notebook - OneNote**, instead of **OneNote**.

 In that case, you need to check OneNote's window title with Window spy.